hgmn/hgmn.github.io/_pages/research.md

 Colliders in the boardroom?
 : April 2023, submitted
 : [[PDF]](/assets/frake_et_al-colliders.pdf)
-: Estimates of the effect of women in leadership positions on other women at the same company can have incorrect signs and sizes because of systematic endogenous selection bias.
+: Estimates of effects of women in leadership positions on other women at the same organization can have incorrect signs and sizes because of endogenous selection bias.
 Similar effects can be produced for any underrepresented group.

 Inference on quantile processes with a finite number of clusters : January 2023, submitted